Taxonomy Committee Terms of Reference

 6. The Chair may invite other Society members or individuals outside the Society to temporarily advise the Committee on specific issues within their field of expertise.

-1. The Committee will annually review relevant peer-reviewed publications that recommend new descriptions of marine mammal species or subspecies or other taxonomic actions and update the SMM taxonomy website with any necessary changes.
-The Committee may review a taxonomic proposal outside of the annual review period if it deems it necessary.
+7. The Committee will annually review relevant peer-reviewed publications that recommend new descriptions of marine mammal species or subspecies or other taxonomic actions and update the SMM taxonomy website with any necessary changes.
+The Committee may review a taxonomic proposal outside of the annual review period if it deems necessary.

-2. Decisions concerning the content of, and updates to, the taxonomic list must be supported by a 2/3 majority of the voting Committee members.
+10. Decisions concerning the content of, and updates to, the taxonomic list must be supported by a 2/3 majority of the voting Committee members.

-3. Members who have a dissenting view to a Committee decision may incorporate the view into the taxonomy website.
+11. Members who have a dissenting view to a Committee decision may incorporate the view into the taxonomy website.

-4. A summary of the Committee discussion and decision for each reviewed taxonomic issue, including any dissenting views, will be prepared each year and posted on the SMM website.
+12. A summary of the Committee discussion and decision for each reviewed taxonomic issue, including any dissenting views, will be prepared each year and posted on the SMM website.

-1. Communications between Committee members will primarily be by e-mail.
+13. Communications between Committee members will primarily be by e-mail.

-2. The Chair will retain copies of email or postal communications among Committee members regarding updates to the List and other matters relating to committee business and taxonomic decisions or opinions and pass to the Secretary for inclusion in the Society’s archives upon completion of the Chair’s term.
+14. The Chair will retain copies of email or postal communications among Committee members regarding updates to the List and other matters relating to committee business and taxonomic decisions or opinions and pass to the Secretary for inclusion in the Society’s archives upon completion of the Chair’s term.

 Duties and Responsibilities of a Member

 Members must be active participants in the discussion and resolution of all items that come before the Committee.
 They must provide their best advice and evaluation on each taxonomic issue from an unbiased, scientific perspective.
 They must provide their position on each proposed change the Committee considers and provide reason for their position, both for or against.
+They are expected to participate and vote on every proposal being reviewed.